 Our unique online social learning platform facilitates best practice sharing, builds professional networks, and integrates a number of dynamic features for both real-time and self-paced interaction.
 Read more about our model.

 Who we serve

-Will is the Chief Technology Officer at TechChange and leads the organization’s web development efforts.
+Will is the Chief Technology Officer at TechChange and leads the organization’s web development efforts across its tech stack.
 He is also involved in facilitating participatory trainings and adapting technology for use in challenging situations.
 Prior to joining TechChange, Will worked for an NGO that seeks to increase civic engagement in Western China by promoting the use of Open Spaces technology.
-After receiving his BA in International Relations and Chinese from Tufts University, Will also spent two years in Nanjing, China, teaching English and working with a Chinese NGO on issues of bilingual deaf education and foster care for disabled children.
+Will received his BA in International Relations and Chinese from Tufts University, and spent two years in Nanjing, China, teaching English and working with a Chinese NGO.

 Chief Technology Officer